-Harbhajan Singh was born in 1941 in Sadrana village in Gujjarwala district of erstwhile Punjab.
-He died in 1965 at an young age of 22, while serving in the 23rd Punjab Regiment as an adjutant.
-On a ill fated night, he slipped into a glacier while leading a column of mules carrying supplies.
+Harbhajan Singh was born in 1941 in Sadrana village in Gujranwala district of erstwhile Punjab.
+He died in 1965 at a young age of 22, while serving in the 23rd Punjab Regiment as an adjutant.
+On an ill fated night, he slipped into a glacier while leading a column of mules carrying supplies.
 His body was recovered after three days and it is believed that he guided the searching troop to his mortal remains.
 Later he appeared in the dreams of one of his comrades and asked to construct a memorial dedicated to him.
-This memorial over the years has acquired status of a temple and Harbhajan Singh has been accepted as a saint.
+This memorial over the years has acquired the status of a temple and Harbhajan Singh has been accepted as a saint.

 Few eerie facts about Baba Harbhajan:

 - Babaji is still enrolled as a Major in the Indian army and his monthly salary is sent to his family members.

 - The room of Babaji has all necessities like a bedroll, table, water bottle, mirror, an umbrella, clock, etc. just like any other soldier.
 His uniform is neatly ironed and shoes are polished every day.
 On some days, army men have reported to have found mud on the shoes and crumbled bed sheets.

 - Babaji is allowed an annual leave in September.
 During this time, his luggage is packed and it is sent to his hometown in Dibrugarh Express from the New Jalpaiguri station.
 During the entire journey, the berth allocated to him is left empty.
 He is also accompanied by two other soldiers in his journey.

 - Even the Chinese army accepts the presence of Babaji and places an empty chair for him during flag meetings between the two sides.